osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/pi-adapter-for-dnp3-data-selection-configuration.md

 6. Enter the following cURL command (which uses the `PUT` method) to initialize the data selection configuration.

     ```bash
-    curl -d "@ConfigureDataSelection.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/DNP3-1/DataSelection/Outstation1.AnalogInput.1"
+    curl -d "@ConfigureDataSelection.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/DNP3-1/DataSelection"
     ```

     **Notes:**

     * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
-    * If you use a component ID other than `DNP3-1` and a stream ID other than `Outstation1.AnalogInput.1`, update the endpoint with your chosen component ID and stream ID.
+    * If you use a component ID other than `DNP3-1`, update the endpoint with your chosen component ID and stream ID.
     * For a list of other REST operations you can perform, like updating or deleting a data selection configuration, see [REST URLs](#rest-urls).
     <br/>
     <br/>